How to Access QuickBooks 2013 Preferences Settings

 QuickBooks is very smart about the way it asks questions and translates your answers into preferences settings.
 But if your business changes, or if you make a mistake during the setup interview, or if someone else in your office ran the Advanced Setup/EasyStep Interview for you, you may still need to check and fiddle-faddle with these preferences.

 By manually changing the preferences: You can manually change the preferences by choosing the Edit→Preferences command.
 QuickBooks displays the Preferences dialog box.
 QuickBooks groups categories of preferences.
-For example, QuickBooks groups all the accounting preferences into an accounting preference set.
-QuickBooks groups all the checking account preferences into a checking preference set.
+For example, QuickBooks groups all the accounting preferences into an accounting preference set and groups all the checking account preferences into a checking preference set.

 If you look closely, you see that along the left edge of the Preferences dialog box, QuickBooks displays a list of icons.
 The first icon is Accounting.
 The second icon is Bills.
 To see the preferences within one of these groups, you click that preference’s icon.